Euclideon/udSDKUnity/README.md

 the implemented post process layer and volume properties which must be included for the camera to view UDS files.

 ![Sample UDS camera Settings](./docs/sampleCameraSettings.png "Sample UDS Camera Settings")

+Various settings can be passed to the renderer including the point rendering mode (rectangle, cube or point), the desired resolution scaling and example interfaces for picking of voxels

 ### UDS Model